OtterClam/otter-docs/docs/ottopia/gameplay/otto-nft.md

 A general Otto that shares the peace all over the Otter Kingdom.

 ### Legendary Otto NFT
-Legendary Ottos means all of the traits and wearable items of the Otto NFT are pre-selected by the artist of Otterclam - Appppo, which represents that the legendary Otto NFTs are comparatively beautiful and unique, and possibly rarer than the others!.
+Legendary Ottos means all of the traits and wearable items of the Otto NFT are pre-selected by the artist of Ottopia - Appppo, which represents that the legendary Otto NFTs are comparatively beautiful and unique, and possibly rarer than the others!.
 There are only around 250 legendary Otto NFTs, but the exact number is not verified yet.
 If you have one legendary Otto, then you are blessed by the otterland!

 ## Otto Traits and Wearable Items